maparr/bn-erc20-interaction/README.md

 3. **Error Handling**: Implemented proper error handling to avoid exposing sensitive information
 4. **Smart Contract Security**: Added checks for overflow, underflow, and other common vulnerabilities

-## Future Improvements

-1. **Gas Fee Estimation**: Add functionality to estimate gas fees before transactions
-2. **Transaction Monitoring**: Implement a system to monitor transaction status and handle errors
-3. **Enhanced Authentication**: Add JWT or OAuth authentication for secure access to the API
-4. **Rate Limiting**: Implement rate limiting to prevent API abuse
-5. **Caching**: Add caching for frequently requested data like token information
-6. **Front-end Interface**: Create a web interface to interact with the API
-7. **Wallet Integration**: Integrate with wallet providers instead of handling private keys directly

 ## License

 MIT

-## Author

-Your Name